unt-libraries/untl-metadata-documentation/docs/fields/creator.rst

 -   Include as many creators as are readily available

+    -   A creator name can only entered once per record; if an agent acts in multiple capacities, see the :ref:`Role <creator-role>` section for clarification
     -   Place them in order of importance
     -   If creators are equally important, list them in the order that they appear
     -   If a document lists individuals as "et al." include names of